 “Erie struck a chord with me,” said Ernest of that initial meeting.
 “Being made aware that of the general lack of knowledge around health care, I thought that Erie was a really meaningful organization that I would like to support and advocate for.”

-The Erie Family Health Center Auxiliary Council served as his opportunity to become more involved with Erie.
+The Erie Family Health Centers Auxiliary Council served as his opportunity to become more involved with Erie.
 The Auxiliary Council is composed of young professionals who are committed to spreading awareness about Erie’s mission.
 They have strategized, planned, and hosted the Eriedescence fundraiser for the past four years, raising over $225,000 for Erie’s health and wellness programs, including Erie’s award-winning HIV/AIDS program, Lending Hands for Life.

 Ernest came on board in October 2013 and stepped into a leadership role on the Council in July 2014.
 Seeing that the Council was in need of reinvigoration, he reconnected Council members with Erie’s mission.
 “I think everyone would agree that we’ve made a lot of great progress,” said Ernest of his experience as Council Chair.
 “We’ve redefined who we are and what we do.”
 This September, the Auxiliary Council was proud to run alongside Erie’s Lending Hands for Life patients in the 2015 AIDS Run/Walk at Soldier Field.